TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 10/Matthew 10.26.md

 ---

-Fear them not therefore: for there is nothing covered, that shall not be revealed; and hid, that shall not be known.
+Therefore don't be afraid of them, for there is nothing covered that will not be revealed; and hidden that will not be known.